 What's about as interesting as gazing at a pile of dryer lint?
 Perhaps it's reading through the fine print of your homeowner's insurance policy.
 But there's a lot at stake.
-Parts of Vermont were recently shaken by a minor earthquake.
-Some damage was reported here and there [at the time of this article's publication].
+Parts of Vermont were recently shaken by a minor earthquake - large enough to rattle and damage some homes.
 Few people realize that most HO policies don't cover damage from an earthquake without the purchase of an additional rider.

 PEOPLE, SPECIAL JOBS